 Authentication and User Management

-Users will be asked to authenticate when accessing server content from within web pages and applications.
-Upon authentication a connection token is stored locally on the device that accessed the server.
-Tokens keep the need to re-authenticate to a minimum.
-If server content has not been accessed for some time on a device the token expires and the user will need to re-authenticate to refresh the token.
+Users will be asked to authenticate when accessing content stored within Nucleus running on a workstation or an Enterprise Nucleus Server.
+Upon authentication a connection token is stored locally on the workstation.
+(Tokens reduce the need to re-authenticate.)
+If content has not been accessed for some time, the token will expire requiring the user to reauthenticate which will refresh the token re-allowing access.

 Select a user in the list (#1) to manage the account in the details panel (#2).